gasharova/angelinag/README.md

 ### Hi there 👋
+Im Angelina, a Junior Developer.
-Im Angelina, an MLH fellow in Fall 2020.
+:star: MLH fellow in Fall 2020.
+:star: Currently 3rd year Bachelors degree in Software Engineering.
+:star: Professional diploma in System programming
 Feel free to reach out to me for anything!~

 <!--